Culture

 Entertainment

 Only studying at school is not the best way to improve your Japanese.
 You will really feel a difference if you try to go out and meet Japanese citizens with whom you will try to speak in Japanese as much as possible.
 A lot of Japanese will try to speak in English and it is kind of a game to see who can speak the most in the other language.
 For this, the Japanese are very friendly and if you try to respect some kind of “etiquette”, they will be more than happy to help and correct you.
+In this regard, there is a lot of places where young and older Japanese are having fun in Kyoto.
+The most famous place is without a doubt the Kiyamachi or Kawaramachi street (5min from the school), full of Karaoke, restaurant, and bars.
+There are also a lot of events organized for foreign students during the year (maybe once a month).
+Try one of these and if you do that regularly, you will reach a good level in Japanese in no time.

 Food